aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 FIND: The parameter format is incorrect

 This problem is generally caused by compiling under Windows, but Cygwin is not installed, or the paths of BOAT_RM, BOAT_MKDIR, and BOAT_FIND are not correctly configured in the Makefile.
-Please refer to section [Use Windows as Compiler Environment](#Use-Windows-as-Compiler-Environment) to install Cygwin and configure Makefile.
+Please refer to section [Use Windows as The Compilation Environment](#use-windows-as-the-compilation-environment) to install Cygwin and configure Makefile.

 ## Programming Model